 During the UK flying season, Pete launches our big red Virgin Balloon Flights balloon from counties such as Northamptonshire and Cambridgeshire.

 When we happen to have a particularly good year, he keeps on flying even into November.
 But the weather in the UK doesn’t allow for hot air ballooning to carry on into the winter.
 The winds intensify, we have downpours of rain, freezing weather is not uncommon either.
 And visibility is drastically reduced, which makes for unsafe conditions to launch a hot air balloon most days.

-From December to February, the days suitable for flights are so scarce, that it increases significantly the chance of cancellations.
+From December to February, the days suitable for flights are so scarce, that the chance of cancellations increases significantly.
 That is why our pilots pack their Virgin hot air balloons away for the winter.
 And some of them, such as Pete, seek for more suitable geographical areas where to fly out of UK season.

 Christmas In Australia – Barbecue And Beach Time

-What does Christmas Day look like for a passionate hot air balloon pilot like Pete?
+What does Christmas Day look like for a passionate pilot like Pete?

 He will not stay away from his hot air balloon even on such a day.
 His day tends to start with a beautiful flight over the nearby Yarra Valley.
 As he explains, they to launch just before sunrise down in Melbourne.
 A number of hot air balloons lift into the air as the sun rays fill the landscape below.